hathibelagal-dev/instantpolyglot/docs/eng/Welsh.md

    - **Byddwn i'n canu** (I would sing)
    - **Canwn** (I would sing)

-### The Verb "bod" (to be)
+### The Verb “bod” (to be)

-The verb "bod" is irregular and is used both as a main verb and an auxiliary.
+The verb “bod” is irregular and is used both as a main verb and an auxiliary.
 Here are some of its forms:

 Present:
 - **dw i** (I am)